ylz93/ylz93.github.io/_projects/1_project.md

     Right: a Community Learning Event at a local community college art center
 </div>

-Below are some fabulous work our students did in the MVP program.
+Below are some fabulous work our students created in the MVP program.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">